The Rum Diary

 After Thompson’s death, Depp courted filmmaker Bruce Robinson to write and direct The Rum Diary.
 Robinson had sworn off directing since his miserable experience on the butchered Jennifer Eight (1992), but Depp was a huge admirer of his cult masterpieces Withnail & I and How to Get Ahead in Advertising and gave him the freedom to make the picture.
 Two years later in 2007, Graham King’s GK Films took the novel rights and committed to finance the production.
 This kicked off a series of films Graham King and Depp would collaborate on — The Tourist, Rango, Dark Shadows and both produced Hugo.
 Depp’s production company Infinitum Nihil had initially landed a first-look deal with King in 2004.

-The Rum Diary was budgeted at $45 million and financed by GK Films.
+The budget for The Rum Diary was $45 million and it was financed by GK Films.
 GK also handled global pre-sales, which sold very well and covered the majority of the picture’s expenses.
 Warner Independent was going to distribute the movie stateside, but Warner Bros closed the division down and King had The Rum Diary distributed through his short lived distribution company FilmDistrict.

 The Rum Diary was completed in 2009, but the release was delayed until October 28, 2011 so that Depp was free from his responsibilities to Pirates of the Caribbean: On Stranger Tides and also the production of Dark Shadows.
 Once free of those commitments, Depp heavily promoted his pet project, including a college tour at UC Berkeley, the University of Texas at Austin and Columbia University.
 FilmDistrict invested about $20M into a domestic P&A spend for The Rum Diary.